pierre-rouleau/pel/README.rst

 - PEL integrates these packages and adds a large number of key bindings.
   The PEL key-bindings **do not interfere with the Emacs standard key bindings** (except for a small number of documented ones).
+It also enhance some of the standard Emacs key bindings by making them more versatile (like ``C-y`` which provides support for yanking with text overwrite capabilities).

 ➣ Extends Emacs Documentation
 -----------------------------